A Massachusetts Uniform Citation with the box checked for a criminal application means you are being accused of a criminal offense.

 In many cases when I represent my clients, that is exactly what happens.
 The case goes away.
 No criminal charge is issued.
 It’s as if the incident never happened.

-I wrote a book on beating Clerk Magistrate’s hearings in court, and I have a pretty good record at handling these things.
-I’ll be happy to tell you about them, and I’ll even give you a copy of my book if you hire me to represent you.
+I wrote a book on beating Clerk Magistrate’s hearings in court, and I have a very good record at handling these hearings.
+I understand what the clerk wants to hear to dismiss the case.
+I’ll be happy to tell you about my hearing strategies, and I’ll even give you a copy of my book if you hire me to represent you.

-But I can’t guaranteed that outcome.
+But I can’t guarantee that we will win.
 Depending on the severity of the charge, and the circumstances, a complaint is sometimes issued, and the case goes forward.
+But going in, I will tell you if I think we are likely to win.

-It’s my job to talk him out of it and give him a good reason not to issue the complaint.
+It’s my job to talk him or her out of it and give him a good reason not to issue the complaint.

 Those reasons could be anything, including